The Stone Merchant

 The Stone Merchant (Il mercante di pietre) is a 2006 Italian thriller-drama film produced, written and directed by Renzo Martinelli and starring Harvey Keitel.
 It is based on the novel Ricordati di dimenticarla by Corrado Calabrò.

 Plot

-Ludovico Vicedomini is a charming and charismatic dealer who sells precious stones in Europe and the Middle East.
-But behind his pleasant appearance, he hides a big secret.
-Along with his business partner Shahid, he plans a terrorist attack on a large scale.
+Ludovico Vicedomini is a charismatic dealer in precious stones, at ease in both Europe and the Middle East.
+His charm makes him persuasive and well-liked, but it also conceals a dangerous secret: he and his business partner, Shahid, are planning a large-scale terrorist attack.

 With the conspiracy almost ready, Ludovico meets Alceo and beautiful Leda, a married couple who enjoy holidays in Turkey.
 They do not suspect they are participating in a mysterious and deadly game with Ludovico and his partner.

 However, fate takes hold of Ludovico, who becomes infatuated with Leda.
 She, receiving a precious ring from the merchant, must now choose between her husband and the mysterious man who fell in love with her.